 Professors are not required to accommodate special student requests that have not been communicated through the Dean's Office.
 Modest and reasonable accommodations outside those parameters are left to the professor's discretion.

 At sites off the main campus, students should declare their status (and provide documentation) to the Site Director.
-The Site Director will then communicate the accommodation to the Dean's Office.
+The Site Director will then forward the request for accommodations to the Registrar's Office.